schlopp96/PyFiTransfer/README.md

 ## About

-- **_PyFiTransfer_** is a simple program developed as a way to easily transfer files of a given extension-type from one directory to a destination directory.
+- **_PyFiTransfer_** is a simple program developed as a way to easily transfer files of a given extension-type from their source directory to a destination directory.

 - Originally created as a personal solution for easily moving gaming screenshots to my primary "pictures" folder without having to manually _copy-and-paste_ various screenshots after each time playing a game.